-- 2.5.1 It is the duty of all persons to maintain confidentiality in the complaint resolution process.
+- 2.6.1 It is the duty of all persons to maintain confidentiality in the complaint resolution process.
 All complainants, respondents and other persons involved (e.g., witnesses, support person) with the complaint resolution processes under this procedure will ensure that all matters remain confidential.
-Witnesses should be informed that staff who are in charge of an investigation and obtain statements from witnesses (including supervisory, managerial, HRO and Human Resources employees), will maintain such statements in confidence, subject to their ability to conduct a full and thorough investigation. - 2.5.2 Confidentiality does not mean anonymity.
+Witnesses should be informed that staff who are in charge of an investigation and obtain statements from witnesses (including supervisory, managerial, HRO and Human Resources employees), will maintain such statements in confidence, subject to their ability to conduct a full and thorough investigation. - 2.6.2 Confidentiality does not mean anonymity.
 Procedural fairness requires that the respondent to a complaint be provided with the necessary information to respond to the complaint and give their version of events.
 In most cases, this means that as early as possible, the respondent be apprised of the details of the complaint and by whom it has been made, so that they have an opportunity to respond to the allegations.
-This may also require the disclosure of witness names and statement.

-- 2.5.3 A complainant has the right to withdraw a complaint at any stage defined in this procedure.
-At the same time, the Board may be required to continue to act on the issues identified in the complaint in order to comply with its legal obligations and to address any potential concerns. - 2.5.4 When the Board determines the safety of an individual or the community is at risk, it might not be possible to maintain confidentiality.
+This may also require the disclosure of witness names and statement. - 2.6.3 A complainant has the right to withdraw a complaint at any stage defined in this procedure.
+At the same time, the Board may be required to continue to act on the issues identified in the complaint in order to comply with its legal obligations and to address any potential concerns. - 2.6.4 When the Board determines the safety of an individual or the community is at risk, it might not be possible to maintain confidentiality.
 The Board will share identifying information only in circumstances where it is necessary in order to apply the Human Rights Policy, to address safety concerns, or to satisfy a legal reporting requirement.
 In such circumstances, the minimum amount of information needed to allow such concerns to be addressed, or to meet such requirements, will be disclosed.
-These circumstances are considered when the Board is considering disclosure: - i.
-When an individual is at risk of harm to self or others. - ii.
-When there are reasonable grounds to be concerned about a safety risk in the future. - iii.
-When disclosure is required by law and/or to comply with the reporting requirements of regulatory bodies and/or professional licensing bodies. - 2.5.5 All documents related to a complaint, including the written complaint, witness statements, investigation notes and reports, will be securely maintained by the investigator and/or Human Rights Office, separate from personnel files.
+These circumstances are considered when the Board is considering disclosure: - 2.6.4.1 When an individual is at risk of harm to self or others. - 2.6.4.2 When there are reasonable grounds to be concerned about a safety risk in the future. - 2.6.4.3 When disclosure is required by law and/or to comply with the reporting requirements of regulatory bodies and/or professional licensing bodies.

+2.6.5 All documents related to a complaint, including the written complaint, witness statements, investigation notes and reports, will be securely maintained by the investigator and/or Human Rights Office, separate from personnel files.

-2.6 Records
+2.7 Records

-All correspondence and other documents generated by the Human Rights Office under these procedures must, subject to all legal considerations, be stored in a locked and secure file in the Human Rights Office.
+2.7.1 All correspondence and other documents generated by the Human Rights Office under these procedures must, subject to all legal considerations, be stored in a locked and secure file in the Human Rights Office.
 Records will be retained per legislated requirements.

-2.7 Data Collection and Reporting
+2.8 Data Collection and Reporting

-- 2.7.1 The Human Rights Office is responsible for collecting and reporting annual, anonymized, aggregate data on the number of human rights concerns and complaints reported and resolved through the Human Rights Office. - 2.7.2 Supervisory/managerial staff that receive and address human rights concerns and complaints are responsible for properly documenting human rights incidents, the complaints resolution process they used and the outcomes. - 2.7.3 The Board will develop a system for supervisors/managers to document and provide anonymized and aggregated data on human rights concerns that are reported, addressed and resolved at their sites and/or referred to the HRO.
-The HRO will be responsible to use this data to prepare a board wide annual report as described in section 2.7(a)
+- 2.8.1 The Human Rights Office is responsible for collecting and reporting annual, anonymized, aggregate data on the number of human rights concerns and complaints reported and resolved through the Human Rights Office. - 2.8.2 Supervisory/managerial staff that receive and address human rights concerns and complaints are responsible for properly documenting human rights incidents, the complaints resolution process they used and the outcomes. - 2.8.3 The Board will develop a system for supervisors/managers to document and provide anonymized and aggregated data on human rights concerns that are reported, addressed and resolved at their sites and/or referred to the HRO.
+The HRO will be responsible for using this data to prepare a board wide annual report.

-2.8 Annual Review
+3.0 Annual Review